 381 Marlborough was not listed in the 1916 Blue Book.

-By the 1916-1917 winter season, 381 Marlborough was the home of Mrs. Helen Putnam (Wadleigh) Hoar, the widow of Samuel Hoar.
+By the 1916-1917 winter season, 381 Marlborough was the home of Helen Putnam (Wadleigh) Hoar, the widow of Samuel Hoar.
 She previously had lived in Concord.
 Samuel Hoar had been an attorney and general counsel of the Boston and Albany Railroad.

-She continued to live at 381 Marlborough until her death in November of 1931.
+Helen Hoar continued to live at 381 Marlborough until her death in November of 1931.

 In June of 1936, the Marlborough Realty Trust applied for (and subsequently received) permission to convert the property from a single-family dwelling into five apartments.
-In June of 1937, it applied for (and subsequently received) permission to modify the top story by constructing an additional room extending from the front of the existing penthouse on the western side of the house.
+In June of 1937, it applied for (and subsequently received) permission to modify the top story by constructing an additional room extending forward from the front of the existing penthouse on the western side of the house.
 Plans for the remodeling, designed by architect Meyer Louis, are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN P-147).

-The Marlborough Realty Trust continued to own 381 Marlborough until about 1948.
+The Marlborough Realty Trust continued to own 381 Marlborough until 1948.
 David Stulin died in July of 1946.
 His son, Jacob (Jack) R. Stulin, succeeded him as trustee (having been appointed in May of 1946).

-In the spring of 1948, 381 Marlborough was purchased by Robert Wadleigh Goodhue and his wife, Bertha Alfreda (Duff) Goodhue.
-The transaction was reported in the Boston Globe on March 7, 1948.
+On March 3, 1948, 381 Marlborough was purchased by Robert Wadleigh Goodhue and his wife, Bertha Alfreda (Duff) Goodhue.
 They lived in an apartment at 288 Commonwealth.
-In the mid-1930s, they had operated a lodging house next door, at 379 Marlborough.
-Robert Goodhue et al were the assessed owners of 391 Marlborough in 1949 and 1950.
-He died in May of 1950.
+In the mid-1930s, they had operated a lodging house next door, at 379 Marlborough

 Genesia Salvati died in November of 1960 and Domenic Salvati died June of 1961.
 381 Marlborough became the property of their son, Vincent P. Salvati.